Chapter 6 - Piano Practice

 Use the hand-separating technique above to break it down into something simpler.
 Repeat it slowly, including a few notes before and after for continuity.
 Try again the next day, following the practice schedule above.
 Add more complexity when you can play each part seamlessly.
 It will be perfect before you know it.

-Not focusing on difficult passages
+Common mistake: not focusing on difficult passages

 It feels good to play sections that you know well.
 But if you spend your precious practice time playing these and neglecting those that need improvement, progress will stall even with hours of playing daily.
 The solution is to find the passages that still feel difficult and concentrate on them with laser-focus.
 Play the hands separately, slowly, then together, even slower, then continually increase the speed.